mathe00/obsidian-plugin-python-bridge/README.md

 -   **💻 Cross-Platform**: Works reliably on Windows, macOS, and Linux thanks to HTTP communication and robust Python detection.
 -   **🌐 Internationalized Interface**: Plugin UI (settings, commands, notices) available in multiple languages.

-Thanks to the **Python library** (`ObsidianPluginDevPythonToJS.py`) I've developed, you can write ultra-minimalist scripts to interact with Obsidian. **No need to deal with JSON** or manage complex API calls—everything is neatly wrapped for you. 🤖 (Note: The Python library now requires the `requests` package, and `PyYAML` for frontmatter property management). **For easy importing, simply place the `ObsidianPluginDevPythonToJS.py` file in the same folder as your own Python scripts.**
+Thanks to the **Python library** (`ObsidianPluginDevPythonToJS.py`) provided with this plugin, you can write ultra-minimalist scripts to interact with Obsidian. **No need to deal with JSON** or manage complex API calls—everything is neatly wrapped for you. 🤖 (Note: The Python library requires the `requests` package, and `PyYAML` for some frontmatter property management functions).
+By default, the plugin automatically configures the environment so your scripts can directly `import ObsidianPluginDevPythonToJS` without needing to copy the library file.

 👉 **For detailed instructions on how to use the Python library and its functions, including the new settings feature, please refer to the [Python Client Library Documentation](PYTHON_LIBRARY_DOCS.md).**